JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 ### Defining Settings to Apply to Builds

-There are two sources of build settings: (1) the current settings on the TeamCity server, that is the latest settings changes applied to the server (either made via the UI, or via a commit into the `.teamcity` directory in the VCS root) and (2) the settings in the VCS on the revision selected for a build.
+There are two possible sources of build settings: (1) the current settings on the TeamCity server, that is the latest settings changes applied to the server (either made via the UI, or via a commit into the `.teamcity` directory in the VCS root), and (2) the settings in the VCS on the revision selected for a build.
 Therefore, it is possible to start builds with settings different from those currently defined in the build configuration.
 For projects where versioned settings are enabled, you can tell TeamCity which settings to take __when build starts__.
 This gives you several possibilities:
 * If you are using TeamCity [feature branches](working-with-feature-branches.md), you can define a branch specification in the VCS root used for versioned settings, and TeamCity will run a build in a branch using the settings from this branch.